NanoComp/meep/doc/docs/FAQ.md

 ### When outputting the permittivity function to a file, I don't see any dispersive materials

 Only the real, frequency-independent (i.e. non dispersive) part of ε/μ is written to an HDF5 file.
 As an example, many of the dispersive materials in the [materials library](Materials.md#materials-library) which have a broadband, complex, refractive index will appear as ε=1 in the output file.
 Thus, in order to verify the material geometry during debugging using visualization tools, etc., you may have to artificially adjust the frequency-independent `epsilon` value.
-The ε and μ tensor can be obtained at the frequency `f` as a 3x3 Numpy array via the functions `epsilon(f)` and `mu(f)` of the [`Medium`](Python_User_Interface.md#medium) class.
+Alternatively, the complex ε and μ tensor can be obtained at the frequency `f` as a 3x3 Numpy array via the functions `epsilon(f)` and `mu(f)` of the [`Medium`](Python_User_Interface.md#medium) class.

 ### How do I model graphene or other 2d materials with single-atom thickness?